The Inward Investment and International Taxation Review: Japan

 Corporations are required to file their final tax return before the district director of the relevant tax office for corporate income tax (national tax) within two months following the end of each financial year (final return).
 A corporation whose financial year exceeds six months is also required to file an interim tax return to the district director of the relevant tax office within two months of the end of the first six months of its financial year (interim return).

-In some cases, the competent district director may extend the filing deadline for a final return by one month or more if such extension is requested.
+In some cases, the competent district director may extend the filing deadline for a final return by one month or more if such an extension is requested.
 Regardless of whether the deadline is postponed, corporations are required to pay corporate income tax by the original tax return filing deadline.
 Therefore, where the tax return filing deadline is extended, corporations are liable to pay interest on payable corporate income tax for the period of extension.

 The primary objectives of the National Tax Agency (NTA) include the enhancement of transparency in tax filing procedures, creating predictability for taxpayers, encouraging taxpayers' cooperation in investigations by the tax authority, improving the efficiency of the self-assessment system and strengthening accountability.